-Loaded with oats, peanut butter, and M&M's, these chewy Monster Cookie Bars require only one bowl yet yield a BIG batch, making this the perfect easy recipe when you need a bunch of sweet treats for a party or celebration!
+Loaded with oats, peanut butter, and M&Ms, these chewy, naturally gluten-free Monster Cookie Bars require only ONE BOWL yet yield a BIG BATCH, making this the perfect quick and easy recipe when you need a bunch of sweet treats for a party or celebration!

 What Are Monster Cookie Bars?